 Driveways must not block or divert flow.
-They should not be put across roadside ditches without dipping them or installing a properly sized culvert.
-The minimum size required within the City right-of-way is 18 inches in diameter.
-When the driveway is dipped, it also needs to be tilted slightly and should be lower on the downstream side.
-If the driveway isn't dipped, water will be diverted into the street and/or into your house or garage.
+They should not be constructed across roadside ditches without dipping them or installing a properly sized culvert.
+The minimum size required within the city right-of-way is 18 inches in diameter.
+When the driveway is dipped, it also needs to be slightly sloped and should be lower on the downstream side.
+If the driveway is not sloped, water will be diverted into the street and/or into your house or garage.
 If the dip in the driveway is installed flat, the sediment will slow down and deposit, possibly filling up your driveway.